 How to make Easy Marinara Sauce

-Looking to make a homemade (and easy!) tomato sauce recipe?
+Looking to make a delicious homemade tomato sauce recipe?
 This Easy Marinara Sauce is it!
-Calling for simple ingredients, this sauce is perfect on pasta or pizza.
-Makes 8 servings, and stores well!
+Calling for a handful of ingredients, this simple sauce is delicious and perfect on pasta, pizza and more.
+Makes 8 servings.

-In college, I realized that cooking was a fun thing to do and to share with others.
-My first real thing to make was my mom’s spaghetti and meatballs.
+In college, I realized that cooking and sharing the food I made was a love language.
+My first real recipe to make was my mom’s spaghetti and meatballs.
 (If you haven’t tried my mom’s spaghetti and meatballs, you have not lived.
 True statement.
 It’s that good.)

 The thing is, though, that I don’t have the kind of patience my mom has when it comes to making the meatballs.
 And since I’m a little lazy when it comes to some things, I have spent time perfecting a bastardized version of my mother’s red sauce… without meatballs… or meat…